Fuhan-Yang/covid-treatment-psu-cidd/README.md

 We evaluated the reduction of COVID-19 burden from vaccination and treatment in a setting with stablized COVID-19 dynamics.
 We also suggested near-universal vaccination and treatment is the best approach to eliminate COVID-19 through the analysis on the combined strategies.

-## Step 1: calibrate the transmission rates to the expected mortality (17,000) in the current season (March 2022 - March 2023)
+## Step 1: calibrate the transmission rates to the expected mortality (170,000) in the current season (March 2022 - March 2023)

-1.
+1. Run `R/calibrate/calibrate_loop.R` to match time-varying transmission parameter to observed hospitalization data
 2. Put the calibrated beta into `R/calibrate/baseline_parameters_RI*.R` for three immune durations (365,548, and 730 days).

 ## Step 2: generate the annual influenza vaccination trend